 Have you ever been to Hokkaido?
 If not, here you find at least 15 good reasons to organize a trip to this island in Japan.

-I visited Japan for the first time a few years ago but, due to the limited time, I stayed only in Tokyo.
+I visited Japan for the first time a few years ago but, due to the limited time, I stayed only in Tokyo (here my guide).
 This time I had the chance to explore the countryside of Japan in Hokkaido and all I can say is that it’s amazing!

 What to do in Hokkaido